Craigburn Farm, South Australia: Education

 The nearest university is Flinders University in Bedford Park.

 Recreation

 Craigburn Farm adjoins the Sturt Gorge Recreation Park which includes a range of various walking and riding trails with views across Flagstaff Hill, Aberfoyle Park, Happy Valley, stretching down to the coast.
 There is diverse fauna in the park that wanders into Craigburn Farm including kangaroos, koalas, and echidnas.
 Many waterfalls, creeks and gullies are also scattered and found throughout the area.

 Politics

 Federal

 Craigburn Farm is covered by two Federal Electoral Divisions, the federal Division of Boothby and federal Division of Mayo.

 State

-Craigburn Farm is covered by one State Electoral District, the South Australian Legislative Assembly state electoral district of Waite, whose current member is Sam Duluk, a member of the Liberal Party of Australia.
+Craigburn Farm is covered by one State Electoral District, the South Australian Legislative Assembly state electoral district of Waite, whose current member is Catherine Hutchesson, a member of the Australian Labor Party.

 Local

 Craigburn Farm is in the City of Mitcham, represented by a mayor and several ward councillors.